Bumgarner breaks pitching hand when hit by liner drive

 SCOTTSDALE, Ariz.
 (AP) - San Francisco Giants left-hander Madison Bumgarner is hurt for the second straight year, breaking a bone in his pitching hand when hit by a line drive off the bat of Kansas City's Whit Merrifield during a spring training game on Friday.

-The Giants said X-rays showed the 28-year-old had a broken bone on the outside of his left hand.
+The Giants said X-rays showed the 28-year-old fractured the fifth metacarpal on the outside of his left hand.

+"It's tough.
+But I can handle it," Bumgarner said.
+"These guys can handle it.
+This obviously was not what I was expecting out of my last start.
+But it happened and I can deal with it."

 After six straight seasons with double-digit wins, more than 200 innings and 30-plus starts, Bumgarner went 4-9 with a 3.32 ERA in 17 starts last season and threw just 111 innings.